Tacoma Rainiers Game Notes: at Sacramento (6:45 PT)

 ROADIERS: Tuesday's 8-3 win over Sacramento improved Tacoma to 4-0 this season in road series openers (4/12 at Albuquerque, 4/26 at Las Vegas and 5/3 at Salt Lake).

-GET A KLEW: 2020 American League Rookie of the Year and Mariners outfielder Kyle Lewis is 17 days and eight games into a Major League rehab assignment with the Rainiers (knee): He's 10-for-30 with three homers, 11 RBI, six runs scored and three walks thus far, with a 1.112 OPS (.412/.700).
-Lewis has DH'd seven times, and played left field once (34 plate appearances).
+GET A KLEW: 2020 American League Rookie of The Year and Mariners outfielder Kyle Lewis is 18 days and nine games into a Major League rehab assignment with the Rainiers (knee): He's 11-for-34 (.323) with three homers, 12 RBI, six runs scored and four walks thus far, with a 1.057 OPS (.410/.647).
+Lewis has DH'd eight times, and played left field once (39 plate appearances).

 When Lewis pulverized a solo home run in his first at-bat of the assignment on 5/3 at Salt Lake, he became the first player to homer in his first plate appearance with Tacoma since Jaycob Brugman, on 6/1/19 at El Paso.

 AWARDS SZN: When Evan White began his MLB rehab assignment with the Rainiers on Wednesday, it put both an AL Rookie of The Year and Rawlings Gold Glove winner on Tacoma's roster (each in 2020).
-In 2020, White led all American League first basemen with seven defensive runs saved, two more than any other AL player at the position (.995 MLB fielding %).
+In 2020, White led all American League first basemen with seven defensive runs saved (54 games played), two more than any other AL player at the position (.995 career MLB fielding percentage).

-SEA US RISE: With the selection of outfielder and Puget Sound native Steven Souza to Seattle's roster from Tacoma on Friday, it marked the 10th player to wear both a Rainiers and Mariners uniform this season.
-LHP Roenis Elias became the 11th, upon his selection on Monday afternoon, completing a three-year MLB comeback ("returned" to Tacoma on Thursday).

-Last season, 24 players appeared in at least one game for both Seattle and Tacoma.
-Of the current Mariners 26-man Major League roster, 1B/DH Mike Ford, RHP Penn Murfee, RHP Wyatt Mills, LHP Danny Young, catcher Cal Raleigh, and Souza represent recent Rainiers from earlier this season.
-After Souza went 1-for-3 with an RBI single Saturday in a 5-4 loss to the Mets at Citi Field, he became the eighth Washington State-born player to drive in a run for the Seattle Mariners.
-(Everett-born, graduate of Cascade High School, Woodinville, WA resident.)

-R SPEED: The Rainiers have stolen 64 bases in 38 games, and lead all of Triple-A Baseball in steals by five; the Buffalo Bisons (Toronto Blue Jays) of the International League are second with 59.
-Caught only 12 times as a club so far, the Rainiers are stealing bases at an .842 clip, while swiping 1.68 bags per game on average.
+R SPEED: The Rainiers have stolen 65 bases in 39 games, and lead all of Triple-A Baseball in steals by three; the Buffalo Bisons (Toronto Blue Jays) of the International League are second with 62.
+Caught only 12 times as a club so far, the Rainiers are stealing bases at an .844 clip, while swiping 1.67 bags per game on average.
 Tacoma outfielder Forrest Wall is second in the PCL in steals with 14 (Round Rock's Bubba Thompson has 20); last season, Wall had the third-most steals in the IL with 35, for Buffalo.

 Rainiers infielders Sam Haggerty (3rd, 13 SB) and Erick Mejia (T-8th, 9 SB) are on the league leaderboard as well.
 It's a fast start to the season throughout the organization, as Mariners outfielder Julio Rodriguez is currently tied for the MLB lead in steals entering today's action, with 11 (Jorge Mateo, BAL and Harrison Bader, STL).